December 31 1999

 New Years fireworks over Tampa Bay

-But 20 years ago, this night, was something different.
-I was working.
-For nearly 30 years I did sound.
-I was a sound mixer, sound recordist, audio guy, whatever term you want to use, in the film and television industry.
+For over 25 years I did sound.
+I was a sound mixer, sound recordist, audio guy, whatever term you want to use, in the film and television industries.
 Part of that work was as a member of what are called stringer crews.
-Those are freelance video crew members called on by the big three networks, and then the many cable news networks when they came in, and then just about anyone who needed to record an interview or do a live feed.
-Most were done to tape and used later but this evening would be live...to the world.
+Those are freelance video crew members called on by the big four networks, and then the many cable news channels when they came in, and then just about anyone else who needed to record an interview or do a live feed.
+Most were done to tape and used later, but this evening would be live... to the world.

 NBC News was going to follow the celebrations from around the world as the year switched from 1999 to 2000.
-They were welcoming in the new millennium...or so they thought, not realizing that they were a year off (the new decade and millennium always starts with the number 1, not 0) but that didn't change the fact that the world was celebrating a new year and a coming new millennium and there were parties all around the world.
-So news anchorman Tom Brokaw was in New York's Time Square speaking with people via satellite from around the globe about what they thought about the situation where they were and what they thought was going to happen.
+They were welcoming in the new millennium... or so they thought, not realizing that they were a year off (the new decade and millennium always starts with the number 1, not 0) but that didn't change the fact that the world was celebrating a new year and a coming new millennium and there were massive parties all around the world as the timeline moved west.
+So NBC news anchorman Tom Brokaw was in New York's Time Square speaking with people via satellite from around the globe about what they thought about the situation where they were and what they thought was going to happen in the new millennium.

-VHS screen capture of Tom Brokaw in Times Square 12/31/99
+VHS video screen capture of Tom Brokaw in Times Square New York 12/31/99

-NBC News was a regular client of mine so I got the call to drive down to Palm Beach, Florida.
-By now, most people know who has a home there...a BIG home called Mar-a-Lago.
+NBC News was a regular client of mine so it wasn't that unusual to get a call to drive down to Palm Beach, Florida to cover a New Years story.
+By now, most people know who has a home there... a BIG home there called Mar-a-Lago.
 That's right.
 Today he's known as Mr. President but back then he was "The Donald".
-We got there the day before to scout the giant circus tent Trump's New Years bash was going to be in and make sure we were set up and "faxed" out with no issues for the following night.
-These camera crews tend to be small.
-It was camera man David Brown, myself on sound, and a field producer and a satellite truck engineer.
-We all met at the location, sought out a good place to do the two minute interview, and then made our way to our hotel room.
-The next day, I drove around Palm Beach and West Palm Beach with my wife and youngest daughter, seeing the sights and grabbing lunch before making our way back to Trump's place.
+And since this was going to be such a big event, I decided to take the family with me.
+My wife and daughter bought new dresses and I dusted off the tux.
+We got there the day before to scout the giant circus tent Trump's New Years bash was going to be in and make sure we were totally set up and tested with no issues for the following night.
+These type of crews tend to be small so it was cameraman David, myself on sound, a field producer and a satellite truck engineer.
+We all met at the location, sought out a good place to do the two minute interview, and then to our hotel room for some rest.
+The next day, I drove around the Palm Beach area with my wife and youngest daughter, seeing the sights and grabbing lunch before making our way back to the hotel to get dressed and on to Trump's place.

 Mar-a-Lago in Palm Beach, Florida

 This was only the second video job I've had to do in a full tuxedo and my wife and daughter were in classy evening dresses.
-We were set up next to the large stage where the night's entertainment would soon begin, that being Gladys Knight and her band.
+We set up next to the large stage where the night's entertainment would soon begin, that being Gladys Knight and her band.
 It was quite something to see our crew all dressed in tuxes along with the 400 high end guests Trump had invited to welcome in the new year and the year change to 2000.
 Of course at this time, Donald Trump had not done a whole lot of television and no live feeds.
 He had done some interviews to tape and some appearances on day time TV but this would be his first live to the world satellite interview.
-And this was years prior to him becoming a reality TV star.
+And this was years prior to him becoming a reality TV star and President of the United States.
 We double, and then triple checked all of our equipment.
 The satellite truck had already established it's link to New York way in advance so that there would be no last minute problem.
 I had my mic lines with backups run to the director's chair where Mr. Trump would sit, and as was policy, opened a live mic so that New York could hear what was going on on set.
-Their "talk back" was also established so we were ready when we saw the entourage approach where we were.
+Their "talk back" was also established.
+The way this was done is I plugged the lavalier microphone into a long cable that went to an input on my mic mixer.
+The mixer feed then went to the inputs that fed the truck which beamed my audio and the camera signals up to a satellite and back down to a dish at NBC studios in New York City.
+They, in return, sent an audio feed the same way back to me which would have Tom's voice in it so he could ask Trump questions during the two minute interview.
+Once those two feeds were verified by the sat truck op, I sat in the chair in front of the camera and said, "Hello New York, Rob here from Palm Beach.
+How do you hear?" and someone responded, "Hi there Rob, we got you loud and clear.
+Thanks."
+Policy on live shoots is to then leave that mic open so New York can "hear" what's happening on set.
+It's also policy for me to announce, "Mic is live" to the crew just so they don't "accidently" say something they didn't want heard.
+So we were now ready to rock and roll when we saw the entourage approach where we were.

-Leading the way was billionaire Donald Trump and his fiancé at the time Melania Knavs.
-There were also some people who were very much on their way toward inebriation, including one very rich woman who mistook my daughter as a chair and tried to sit on her.
+Leading the way was multi-billionaire Donald Trump and his fiancé at the time Melania Knavs.
+There were also some people who were very much on their way toward extreme inebriation, including one very rich woman who mistook my daughter as a chair and tried to sit on her.
 The camera was set back in the darkness with bright lights over and around it as Trump came to our position so I was the only one he could actually see and I asked him to please have a seat.
-As he got comfortable I introduced myself: "Mr. Trump, I'm Rob, your sound man for the evening.
+As he got comfortable I introduced myself, "Mr. Trump, I'm Rob, your sound man for the evening.
 The first thing I'd like to do is put a microphone on you.
 Would you prefer pins through your jacket or a clamp?"
-I don't usually ask but I knew that the tux he had on would no doubt be expensive and pins do leave small holes.
-He answered a clamp and I had it clamped to my own suit coat so I put the lav mic on his jacket at chest level, hiding the cable under the jacket.
+I don't usually ask that but I knew that the tux he had on would no doubt be very expensive and pins do leave small holes.
+He answered "a clamp" and I had it clamped to my own suit coat so I put the lav mic on his jacket at chest level, hiding the cable under the jacket's lapels.

-Telex style earpiece everyone wears doing live television broadcasts.
-It plugs into a volume box.
+Telex style earpiece everyone wears doing live TV broadcasts

 Attaching the IFB earplug to Trump's collar